 It’s easy to pinpoint poor behaviors and blame the actions someone takes after an incident occurs.
 That’s why there are so many safety cops and “investigators” that hang their hats on doing just that.
 But, it becomes much harder to do when you have to look in the mirror and admit that you made the same error in judgment

 The next time you walk through your site, wherever that might be, try this: Look for the “normal” practices that are waiting to smack someone in the head (figuratively or literally).
-You may find some workers who are taking unnecessary risks but get over that.
+You may find some workers who are taking unnecessary risks but get over it.
 Identify what those risks are and then figure out why they are taking them.
 You might be surprised when you figure out why you never noticed the potential for harm.
 It may well be because you underestimated the risk just like everyone else.